Kitengesa Community Library: Library patrons

 The people who use the library most are students and teachers in Kitengesa Secondary Comprehensive School, but increasingly, primary and pre-school children are also using the library.
 Local residents use it regularly, too.
 The library serves all in the community — from those who are able to read, to the newly literate, to those who want to learn to read and write.

 Funding

-Until 2007, there have been three major funding sources, including United Nations One Percent For Development Fund, Kitengesa Comprehensive Secondary School, and Friends of Kitengesa Community Library.
+Until 2007, there were three major funding sources, including United Nations One Percent For Development Fund, Kitengesa Comprehensive Secondary School, and Friends of Kitengesa Community Library.
 Since 2007, in addition to these major sources, several organizations have made significant contributions, including YouLead, FADA (Forestry for African Development Association), and TEAA (Teachers for East Africa Alumni).

 Research

 The Kitengesa Community Library has been the site of international research efforts since 2004.
 Researchers have studied its impact on the surrounding community.
 Articles and book chapters detailing these research efforts have been published widely.
 Research topics have included the impact of the library on local economic development; the relationship of language, literacy, cultural practices and the role of the library; the impact of the library on student scholastic achievement; the impact of the library on children's learning readiness; the impact of the library on teaching and teacher outcomes; and the impact of the library on girls and women.
 A short documentary, on Kitengesa details a recent research project on children's learning readiness skills and the relation to the library.

 A few of the published articles are listed below: